T-Mose/AutomatedGrading/README.md

 ### GitHub Personal Access Token (Optional for Issue Creation):

 If you wish to enable automatic issue creation, you need to generate a GitHub Personal Access Token (PAT).
+If you want to extend the capability of the compile and unit tests, also place a GPT api token in the `API_TOKENS.env` file.

 ### Generate a Token:

 1. Go to [https://gits-15.sys.kth.se/settings/tokens](https://gits-15.sys.kth.se/settings/tokens).
 2. Generate a new token with the necessary permissions (e.g., `repo` scope).

-### Set Up the `GITHUB_TOKEN.env` File:
+### Set Up the `API_TOKENS.env` File:

 1. Copy the example file:

     ```bash
-    cp GITHUB_TOKEN.env.example GITHUB_TOKEN.env
+    cp API_TOKENS.env.example API_TOKENS.env
     ```

-2. Open `GITHUB_TOKEN.env` and paste your GitHub PAT into this file.
+2. Open `API_TOKENS.env` and paste your GitHub PAT into this file.

 ### Security Note:
 Do not share this file or add it to version control.
-The `.gitignore` file already includes `GITHUB_TOKEN.env` to prevent this.
+The `.gitignore` file already includes `API_TOKENS.env` to prevent this.

 If enabled, the script can automatically create GitHub issues based on the results:
 - **Pass**: A "PASS!" issue is created if all tests pass.
 - **Kompletering!**: An issue is created if the unit tests fail, indicating that the student needs to correct their code.

-Make sure to store your GitHub token in a `GITHUB_TOKEN.env` file for automatic issue creation.
+Make sure to store your GitHub token in a `API_TOKENS.env` file for automatic issue creation.

 ## Files
 - `AutoGrader.py`: Script for cloning, compiling, running unit tests, and creating GitHub issues.